ya0guang/PoBF/others/enarx/README.md

 ```

 This is because wastime needs a JIT backend but WASI does not support this.
 You need to instead compile wasi target from barebone Rust programs.

+2. tokio for wasm32-wasi does not support multithreading for `async fn main`.

+3. Enarx may not support `std::thread::spawn` (?).
+See issues.